 A Guide to Grants for Individuals in Need (Directory of Social Change ISBN: 1-903991-52-8) is a directory published each year of over 2000 charities and trusts that will provide financial help to people in need.
 It may be available at your local library.

 Independence at Home is a Trust which will make grants towards any expense which is not covered by statutory provision and which is related to the needs of a person living at home with a disability.
-Apply by letter to:
+Find out more here.

 If you have a health problem, such as brain cancer, you will probably find it tricky trying to get travel insurance.
 You should always be honest about your condition; if you aren’t and then you claim, the policy will be invalid.